 Huacaya Alpaca Pillow – Hypoallergenic

-The cover is 100% organic cotton harvested here in the United States.
+This organic cotton cover is harvested here in the United States.
 This pillow is all-natural, hypoallergenic, and sustainable.

 Huacaya Alpaca Pillow Features